rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 * `NodeExecutor` - executes a command on a node
 * `FileCopier` - copies a file to a node
+* `NodesSource` - produces a set of Node definitions for a project

 ## Provider Lifecycle